Propylene Glycol For Skin: Benefits, Side Effects, & How To Use

 Propylene glycol is a common ingredient in many skin and personal care products.
 You can include this ingredient in your skin care routine in multiple ways.
 Consider your skin type and skin concern before you go for it.

-Propylene glycol is an excellent humectanti XA hydrating agent that can attract water both from the air and within the skin to keep the outer skin layer moist and hydrated. and emollienti XAn agent or substance that hydrates the skin by forming a protective barrier and trapping moisture in the skin. .
-It will be a great ingredient in moisturizers made for parched and flaky skin.
+Propylene glycol is an excellent humectanti A hydrating agent that can attract water both from the air and within the skin to keep the outer skin layer moist and hydrated. and emollienti An agent or substance that hydrates the skin by forming a protective barrier and trapping moisture in the skin. .
+It is a great addition to moisturizers, like creams and lotions, made for parched and flaky skin.
 To utilize its moisturizing benefits, you can include a propylene glycol moisturizer in your routine.

 In the next section, we have listed some of the best propylene glycol products you can use.